Jeon So-nee: Career

 Jeon made her acting debut through the independent film Photo in 2014 while attending the Department of Broadcasting Entertainment at Seoul Institute of the Arts.
 She decided to become an actress when she worked on short films with film majors during college.
 In January 2018, she was selected as one of the most notable new actresses of 2018 in the 1140th issue of Cine 21.

-Jeon received attention through her supporting role in Encounter as Park Bo-gum’s friend.
+Jeon received attention through her supporting role in Encounter as Park Bo-gum's friend.
 She gained her first lead television role through the tvN drama When My Love Blooms in April 2020 alongside Yoo Ji-tae, Lee Bo-young and Park Jinyoung.
 In July 2020, Jeon was confirmed to star in the Korean remake of Chinese film Soul Mate alongside Kim Da-mi and Byeon Woo-seok.
 On December 31, she was confirmed as the female lead of KakaoTV drama Writing Your Fate alongside Ki Do-hoon.

+In July 2023, Jeon became a free agent after her contract with Management Soop ended.
+Jeon then signed an exclusive contract with Fable Company, a new entertainment agency to which Choi Woo-sik belongs.